 - Not able to speak on his or her own behalf

-- Limited access to funds or funds being held by someone else
+- Having limited access to funds or funds being held by someone else

 - Their personal identification was taken away by their “employer”